 If you have damaged teeth, you don’t need to be told that they can cause a lot of complications for your oral health.
 At best, broken teeth wind up changing your smile until they can be repaired.
 At worst, they might bring constant pain, swelling, or even an increased chance of infection.
-Luckily, there are several options to patients looking to fix damaged or broken teeth.
+Luckily, there are several options for patients looking to fix damaged or broken teeth.
 Your dentist can help you pick which is going to work best in your situation, but your options include veneers, crowns, and dental implants.

 Why Patients Choose Veneers